jlibovicky/jlibovicky.github.io/_posts/2024-04-08-MTML-Highlights-March.md

 ### [Did Translation Models Get More Robust Without Anyone Even Noticing?](https://arxiv.org/abs/2403.03923v1)

-Folks from Libsbon study how robust the newest MT systems are against source-side noise.
+Folks from Lisbon study how robust the newest MT systems are against source-side noise.
 Machine translation using large models, including translation-specific NLLB or via LLMs (such as Tower or GPT-3.5), is much more robust both towards synthetic noise (the nice feature of synthetic noise is that you can check the translation quality for different noise levels) and also real-world noisy data from social networks.

 ### [Tracing the Roots of Facts in Multilingual Language Models: Independent, Shared, and Transferred Knowledge](https://arxiv.org/abs/2403.05189v1)